dnsimple/dnsimple-support/content/articles/reissuing-ssl-certificates.markdown

 ### Finding your private key {#private-key}

-Once you have received your certificate from the Certificate Authority go to your certificate page.
-From there click on the *Reissue status* link.
+Once you have received your certificate from the Certificate Authority, go to your certificate page and click <label>Reissue status</label>.

 ![reissue status](http://cl.ly/UuC6/private-key-0.jpg)